Salesforce · AI & Data Cloud Negotiations

 10

+Document everything.
 Because these products are new, get all details in writing: how usage is measured, when snapshots are taken, what defines a "prediction" or "profile."
 Avoid disputes over definitions that differ from your assumptions.

 FAQ: AI & Data Cloud Negotiation

-How is Salesforce Einstein GPT priced — per user or by usage?
+How is Salesforce Einstein GPT priced: per user or by usage?

 What should we watch out for in a Data Cloud contract?

 Key areas to scrutinise: how Salesforce defines a "profile" or "record" (is a single customer counted once, or once per dataset?); whether there are charges for data processing or segmentation jobs; automatic overage charges if you exceed purchased record counts; and API/connector cost limits.
 Negotiate a slight buffer (no penalty until 10% over the limit to allow time to true-up).
-Clarify renewal pricing — if data grows, will costs scale linearly or jump to a new tier?
+Clarify renewal pricing.
+If data grows, will costs scale linearly or jump to a new tier?
 Lock in per-unit rates for additional data.

 Can we negotiate cancellation if the AI product underperforms?